 - In 2013, we added a drainage water recycling system to use the qualified drainage water to clean the pallets and to recycle the wastewater treatment equipment for reprocessing.
 By such efforts, we achieved the benefits of full re-use of resources, minimize waste and accomplish the benefit in water resource conservation. - (2) In terms of air pollution prevention and control, we have equipped our Fugang plant with hot smoke and exhaust gas combustion equipment which burns the generated exhaust gas at high temperature to significantly minimize the emission of volatile organic compounds.
 In addition, the combustion tower would return part of the exhaust gas to the secondary combustion as an alternative fuel to reduce fuel use, lowering CO2 emissions.
-Since November 2018, we have invested NT\$1.2 million toward the activated carbon adsorption equipment (The project was completed in January 2019) to efficiently collect, control the odor of the oven emissions and safeguard the air quality around the plants.
+Since the second half of 2020, we have invested NT\$14.5 million toward the activated purchase fluidized bed equipment for adsorption and desorption (The equipment was officially put into operation in November 2020) to efficiently collect, control the odor of the oven emissions and safeguard the air quality around the plants.
 We started mapping out Toufen Plant in the second quarter of 2017, designing the additional air pollution prevention equipment.
 In 2018, we invested approximately NT\$35 million to add regenerative combustion furnaces and manifolds and other air pollution prevention equipment and other related projects.
-The manifolds would collect exhaust gas which would be combusted in hightemperature to minimize the emission of volatile organic compounds by as much as more than 98%.
+The manifolds would collect exhaust gas which would be combusted in high-temperature to minimize the emission of volatile organic compounds by as much as more than 98%.
 The regenerative design can save energy consumption and cut down CO2 emissions.
-Such air pollution control system is scheduled to be completed and put into operation in the second quarter of Year 2019. - (3) In 2016, the old technical pressure type sludge de-watering machine was replaced and updated with a filter type de-watering machine to enhance the efficiency of the de-watering machine and reduce the output of sludge. - 3.
+Such air pollution control system is scheduled to be completed and put into operation in the third quarter of Year 2019. - (3) In 2016, the old technical pressure type sludge de-watering machine was replaced and updated with a filter type de-watering machine to enhance the efficiency of the de-watering machine and reduce the output of sludge. - 3.
 Personnel serving with the dedicated unit of environmental protection: We have assigned one person to be in charge of water pollution prevention and control, and one person in charge of waste removal. - 4.
-In terms of waste treatment, in all events, we have outsourced qualified waste disposal firms to clean, transport and process waste. - 5.
+In terms of waste treatment, in all events, we have outsourced qualified waste disposal firms to clean, transport and process waste.
+Since 2021, the empty barrels for various raw materials have been properly handled according to the characteristics of the contents, such as entrusting legal operators to properly handle them or requiring suppliers to recycle and reuse empty barrels or improve the packaging method to reduce the output of waste empty barrels. - 5.
 Our solvent distillation recovery equipment would be able to collect and re-use the waste solvent out of the cleaning equipment, reduce pollution and improve the solvent re-use rate. - 5.4.3.
 Losses resulting from polluted environment and our future countermeasures